deckhouse/virtualization/docs/USER_GUIDE.md

 The `enableParavirtualization` parameter controls the use of the `virtio` bus for connecting virtual devices to the VM.
 Changing the parameter value takes effect only after the VM is restarted.

 - `true` (default): The `virtio` bus is used for disks, network interfaces, and other devices, which provides better performance.
 You can change `.spec.blockDeviceRefs` on a running VM without rebooting by adding and removing devices if the disk is available on the node where the VM runs.
-- `false`: Standard device emulation is used (SATA for disks, e1000e for network interfaces), which may be required for compatibility with older guest OSes without `VirtIO` drivers.
+- `false`: Standard device emulation is used (SATA for disks, e1000 for network interfaces; IDE and RTL8139 for the `Legacy` osType), which may be required for compatibility with older guest OSes without `VirtIO` drivers.
 Changes to `.spec.blockDeviceRefs` on a running VM (adding or removing disks and images, including ISO images) take effect after rebooting the VM.
 To attach and detach disks without rebooting, use the [VirtualMachineBlockDeviceAttachment](/modules/virtualization/cr.html#virtualmachineblockdeviceattachment) (`vmbda`) resource without changing the list in the VM specification.

 {{< alert level="info" >}}
 To use paravirtualization mode (`virtio`), some operating systems require installing the corresponding drivers.
 If drivers are not installed, the VM may fail to boot or devices may not work correctly.
 {{< /alert >}}

+For the `Legacy` osType the default of `true` is the wrong one: these operating systems have no built-in virtio drivers, so a VM you are going to install from the original media needs `enableParavirtualization: false` — otherwise the installer reports that it found no hard disks.
+Creating or updating such a VM produces an admission warning.

+Keep `enableParavirtualization: true` for a `Legacy` VM only when the virtio drivers are already installed in the guest.
+The VM then keeps the i440fx chipset and the `BIOS` bootloader, but gets its disks on virtio-blk, a virtio-net adapter, and no four-device limit.
+The CD-ROM stays on IDE, because virtio-blk has no CD-ROM.
+To switch an installed guest: install the drivers, shut the VM down, set `enableParavirtualization: true` and start it again.
+Windows XP, 2000 and Server 2003 need an archived virtio-win release, the current ones no longer ship drivers for them — and the disk driver to install is `viostor`, the virtio-blk one, since that package carries no virtio-scsi driver for these operating systems.

+The disk controller driver has to be installed in the guest before the switch, not after: the guest boots from that controller.
+If the VM does not boot after the switch, set `enableParavirtualization` back to `false` and restart it — the disks return to the IDE bus and the guest boots as before.

 Example configuration with paravirtualization disabled: